parttimenerd/temci/doc/temci_exec.rst

 ~~~~~~~~~~~~~~
 The number of runs per block is either fixed by the ``runs`` settings that apply or is between
 the applying ``min_runs`` and ``max_runs`` setting.
 In the latter case, the benchmarking of a program
-block is stopped if there is some of significance in the benchmarking results compared to all
+block is stopped early as soon as there is some significance in the benchmarking results compared to all
 other benchmarked programs.